 Scientists, working with local scientific contractors, apply tried and tested monitoring systems to establish a baseline of data at and around the restoration sites.
 They also identify a ‘target reference ecosystem’ to which comparisons can be made as the oyster ecosystems establish.

 Once the rocky oyster bed bases are laid into the water, scientists measure how many oysters colonise the oyster reef, as well as other species present.
 The results are collated annually and reported to government, stakeholders, the community and funders.

 The project team regularly evaluates the results, restoration and monitoring methods and project costs.
 Adjustments are made using adaptive management techniques.
 This ensures the team are using the most effective and efficient restoration methods.

 How does the ecosystem form and how long does it take?

-Some oyster beds respond to their location by growing upwards.
+Some oyster reefs respond to their location by growing upwards.
 Some stay low and spread out, forming beds or patches of oysters.
-Oyster beds may be interspersed with patches of sandy sediments, seagrass, mangroves or rocky reefs.
+Oyster reefs may be interspersed with patches of sandy sediments, seagrass, mangroves or rocky reefs.

 Read below to discover how an oyster ecosystem grows:

 - Years 1 - 3 Rock and oyster shell base in place on the riverbed.
 Oyster larvae settle and grow on the base.
 Marine plants, other oyster species and invertebrates start to colonise.
 Fish and other species visit the site.